Woysful/Media-Downloader/README.md

 Also, you don't need to paste the link into the text field.
 Just copy the link and select the download mode.
 Plugin takes the link from the clipboard.

-### Issues
-I have no way to realize the work with plugin settings using yaml document.
-Unfortunately, to change the settings it is necessary to edit the `config.json` file in the plugin directory.
 ### Installation

 Download the source code or archive from the release tab and put the folder from the archive in the folder with the other plugins.